hannahgooding/hannahgooding/getting-into-tech.md

 Oh, and because the bootcamp is communnity run it is absolutely free!
 Other bootcamps can cost upwards of £8k, so I was desperate to get on, which gave me even more motivation to learn.

+Whilst making my way through the course pre-reqs, I attended [codebar](https://codebar.io/) meetups every week where I would be able to iron out any questions with a coach FOR FREE with FREE PIZZA!

-I saved up and quit my job to do FAC.
+I eventually saved up and quit my job to do FAC.
 I would throughly recommend the course/bootcamp route into programming, I met so many amazing people and I am still active in the alumni community.
 But of course there are limited number of spaces, costs and other limitations such as time, location, etc.